 While we argue in this paper that a number of prominent behavioral economic models can be thought of as resulting from categorization, few papers in economics explicitly address categorization.
 Mullainathan [2002] provides a model of belief updating and shows how categorization can generate non-Bayesian effects.
 Fryer & Jackson [2008] introduce a categorical model of cognition where a decision maker categorizes her past experiences.
 Since the number of categories is limited, the decision maker must group distinct experiences in the same category.
 In this model, prediction is based on the prototype from the category which matches closely the current situation.
 Finally, Manzini & Mariotti [2012] introduce a two-stage decision-making model.
-In the first stage, a decision maker eliminates some of alternatives based on their categories, and in the second stage she maximizes her preference among the alternatives surviving after the first stage.
-Bordalo et al. [2019] provide a model of memory and attention, where the context's similarity to past consumption opportunities affects the salience of the alternatives currently available.
+In the first stage, a decision maker eliminates some alternatives based on the categories to which they belong, and in the second stage she maximizes her preference among those that survived the first stage.
+Bordalo et al. [2020] provide a model of memory and attention, where the context's similarity to past consumption opportunities affects the salience of the alternatives currently available.
 They show this leads to endogenous categorization of the current opportunity set, and discuss the resulting implications for choice.